Wagner Cast Iron Skillet

-Today, Lodge dominates they market and I have plenty of Lodge cast iron cookware (Latest prices from Amazon, Click Here) (skillets, griddles, and dutch ovens).
+Today, Lodge dominates they market and I have plenty of Lodge cast iron cookware from Amazon. (skillets, griddles, and dutch ovens).
 You can also find some cheaper brands, probably made in China, and most likely inferior to the Lodge.

 These Wagner cast iron skillets were actually in pretty darn good shape overall.

 The quality was apparent even it if was partly psychological.
 Either way, I could immediately see how smooth the interior surface of the skillets were.

 I found this piece on eBay as part of a lot of 3 Wagner Cast Iron Skillets – there was an unmarked #3, a WagnerWare #3 1053H, and a WagnerWare #6 1056N.

 In the photo on the auction, it was clear the 1053H was never really used – there was no seasoning to be seen, the color was of raw cast iron (gray), and there was a little rust clearly visible.

 The unmarked #3 and the 1056N looked fantastically seasoned – shiny and black!
 Well, there you go, you can see for yourself

 I was seeking out good deals for some Wagner skillets on eBay.
 The thing is some of the very clean pieces that have been stripped, de-rusted, and re-seasoned can fetch a pretty penny.

 We’re talking $20 or $30 up to over $100.